scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 which will be of major interest to retailers and distributors.
-A deep learning method [Gir16]_, based on Recurrent Neuron Networks (RNN) and Convolutional Neuron Network (CNN), and both implemented using the TensorFlow library [Gir16]_, was used to achieve objectives (ii).
-Those implementations are going to create a significant interest to consumers.
+A deep learning method [Gir16]_, based on Recurrent Neuron Networks (RNN) and Convolutional Neuron Network (CNN), and both implemented using the TensorFlow library [Gir16]_, were used to achieve objective (ii).
+Those implementations can provide significant benefits to consumers.

 The problem can be reformulated as a binary prediction task.
 Given a consumer, the history of their previous purchases and a product with their price history,